penborter/ben_report/_drafts/2023-04-08-Aus-Airports.md

 link="https://www.qantasnewsroom.com.au/media-releases/qantas-celebrates-80-years-of-international-services"
 %}

 The flying boats offered the first international services out of Sydney, and were the primary international service basically until WWII when they were paused for the war.
-By the time the war had finished the flying boats had been overtaken by the land-based planes.
-Seaplanes still run out of Rose Bay today, but only as far as Berowra Waters (about a half hour flight).
+By the time the war had finished the flying boats had been succeeded by the land-based planes.
+Seaplanes still run out of Rose Bay today, but only as far as Berowra Waters (about a half hour flight; still in Australia).

 {% include quote.html
 content="Before World War II, flying boats had handled most of the world's air passenger traffic.
 They were expected to continue their growth, development and dominance of air passenger transport after the war, however this did not happen as the military on both sides made major advancements in the design and performance of land-based military aircraft during the war years ... resulting in a new breed of land-based aircraft being purchased by the world's airlines which were larger, faster and more economical than the flying boats."